-HANOI - US President Barack Obama on Monday scrapped a Cold War-era ban on weapons sales to Vietnam, as ties between the former foes grow closer thanks to trade and mutual fears of Chinese expansion in disputed seas.
+Hanoi - US President Barack Obama on Monday scrapped a Cold War-era ban on weapons sales to Vietnam, as ties between the former foes grow closer thanks to trade and mutual fears of Chinese expansion in disputed seas.

-Vietnam's Quang welcomed the rollback of the ban, hailing the shared "common concerns and interests" that now bind the two countries.
+Quang welcomed the rollback of the ban, hailing the shared "common concerns and interests" that now bind the two countries.

 Obama said he was "moved" to see thousands of locals lining Hanoi's streets, craning with smartphones in hand for a view of his motorcade.

-But historically Vietnam's dismal human rights record has weighed against a full rollback of the arms embargo.
+Until now Vietnam's dismal human rights record has weighed against a full rollback of the arms embargo.

 The one-party state still ruthlessly cracks down on protests, jails dissidents, bans trade unions and controls local media.